jstingone/reach-out/hosp/dataprep/EDpop/README.txt

 All files are listed below with brief descriptions

-Insight_COVID_ED_Population_final.SAS: Code to construct the emergency department population within INSIGHT
+* Insight_COVID_ED_Population_final.SAS: SAS Program to Create Emergency Department Population for Subsequent Analyses.
+Uses Input Files provided by INSIGHT, as well as air pollution and NEVI estimates provided in publicdata folder

-Data Processing ED.RMD: Code to clean and create derived variables
+* Data Processing ED.RMD: R Script Called to within Analytic Programs to Clean Data and Derive Analytic Variables.